Loved a recipe? Have a question? Please share a comment. 🙂

 This homemade apple bread is easy to make, but it is different than other recipes you’re likely to find online.
 Why?
 Because it is not a sweet dessert bread.

 I made this recipe because I wanted a loaf of bread that was more interesting than regular sandwich bread, and that I could use to make sandwiches and grilled cheeses.
 So while this bread has a hint of sweetness from brown sugar and the apples, you should think of it as a loaf of sandwich bread.

-If you’re looking for a sweet recipe that uses apples, you might want to check out my Pumpkin Apple Apricot Bread or this Apple Harvest Bread.
+If you’re looking for a sweet recipe that uses apples, you might want to check out my Pumpkin Apple Apricot Bread or these Apple Pie Cinnamon Rolls.